osdoce/Module-7-Challenge/README.md

 - [Questions](#questions)

 ## Installation
-After cloning the repo, open the project folder and run: npm install
+Clone the repo, open the project and run: npm install

 ## Usage
-We must run this command in the terminal: node.index.js
+we must run this command in the terminal: node.index.js

 ## License
 This project is licensed under the MIT license.

 ## Contributing
-Everybody can contribute in the improvement of this project, it is just needed to clone the repo and make any contribution.
-Clone the branch, make changes and then submit your pull request.
+Everybody can contribute, just clone the repo and make any contributions.

 ## Tests
-Runing the app to verify that works.
+You have to run the app to verify that works.

 ## Questions
 If you have any questions, feel free to reach out: